BrenoPereira105/map_generator/README.md

 -if entry = 2, then neighbourhoods = 1 or 2

-In other words, we always have the neighbourhoods water+sand and sand+land, but never water+land.
+In other words, we always have the neighbourhoods <water+sand> and <sand+land>, but never <water+land>.

+The algorithm goes line by line and row by row propagating the information, while randomly choosing new values.